Cloud7050/js-lumitransfer/README.md

 - Fill-in-blanks questions
 - Multiple Response Questions (MRQs)
-- Multiple Choice Questions (MCQs)
+- Multiple Choice Questions (MCQs) & true-or-false questions

 ⚠️ Strictly not to be used for academic dishonesty!